StephanMoeller/zigmkay/README.md

     - special nvim jump keys:
     - 1. Hold down a number layer that will fire Up when released, allowing line jumps using just: Press hold key, type number, release hold key - now nvim jumps up.
     - 2. The same functionality for jumping down

+# TODO
+- Configure the Wilson26 on one side and make it actually blink the led when a certain key is pressed
+- Make the firmware a module that is imported into main to used for an actual keyboard configuration